mdonegan91/mr-robogers-neighborhood/README.md

 Expected output: false, true -->

+Describe: loopToNumber(num)

+Test: "It should return an array of numbers from 0 to the user's inputted number"
+Code: loopToNumber(6)
+Expected output: [0, 1, 2, 3, 4, 5, 6]

 Describe: robogerId

 Test: "For numbers containing an action integer 1, it should replace the entire number with 'Beep!'"